Were U.S. Founding Fathers Christian?

 So, were the Founding Fathers Christians?

-They were certainly godly men who believed in a supreme being, but not everyone would subscribe to the Apostles’ Creed.
+The Founding Fathers certainly included men who believed in some kind of a supreme being or designer, but not everyone would subscribe to the Apostles’ Creed.

 Three things do seem clear to me: